 Habit #4: Learn.

 Let’s start this with a thought experiment: say you teach an ape to code.
 Somehow you manage to convince him to focus only on the code and persist doing the same project until completion.
-Well – the ape still isn’t going to code the next Facebook?
-An important ingredient is missing in the secret formula, isn’t it?
+Well – the ape still isn’t going to code the next Facebook, right?
+An important ingredient is missing in the secret formula!

 It’s POTENTIAL.
 And the good thing for human potential is that you can stretch it by learning, finishing courses, reading textbooks, talking to other master coders, and attending conferences in your field.
 The master coder will continuously focus on extending their potential, their limits, their personal growth.

 Every goal that is difficult to attain for you, is quickly and easily reached by someone better than you.
 For example, earning $1M per month is hard for you but easy for Warren Buffet.
 And helping 1M people is hard for you but easy for Barack Obama.
 You must create new levels of problems so that the old problems seem to be so minor that you will easily overcome them.
 Never underestimate the power of continuous growth.

 If you have six hours to cut down a tree, sharpen your ax for five hours.

 Congratulations, you have attained the mindset of a master coder.
 You code.
 You focus.
 You persist.
 You learn.
 In other words, you have the power to create huge amounts of value in short amounts of time.
 Now what?

 Scale the heck out of your skill.
 Multiply yourself.
 There is no value in scaling something that doesn’t work.
 But you work.
 So it is your moral and ethical obligation to leverage yourself and reach global impact.